ubclaunchpad/ubclaunchpad.com/README.md

 ## ⚙️ Configuring

 Want to make a change to the website?
-Most content can be updated using the website's configuration file - for example, the currently featured projects or recruitment status.
+Most content can be updated using the website's configuration file - for example, the currently featured projects. recruitment status, or redirects (short links).
 Head on over to the [Site Configuration Guide](https://ubclaunchpad.com/config) for more details!

 ## ⚒️ Contributing